smileboywtu/python-startup/month-1.md

 # understand example

-a simple python game teach you the what's the good code. game online: [http://playtictactoe.org/](http://playtictactoe.org/)
+a simple python game teach you what the good code is. game online: [http://playtictactoe.org/](http://playtictactoe.org/)

 ``` python